siegeon/magic.lambda.crypto/README.md

 ### The encryption format

 The encrypted package has the following format.
-Notice, the encryption and signing is a two step process.
-Hence, the steps for the first process is as follows.

 1. Signing key's fingerprint in SHA256 `byte[]` format, 32 bytes long
 2. The length of the signature as `int`, 4 bytes long